Footprint (company): Research on turtle behavior

 Footprint supports the research of Christine Figgener, a marine conservation biologist who documents turtle behavior and has investigated the effect of plastics pollution on their natural habitat.
 Her video showing a turtle with a straw stuck in its snout garnered 37 million views as of September 2019, which raised awareness of the crisis.

 Transition from plastics to alternatives

 Footprint has supported Conagra Brands transition from plastic products to fiber bowls.
 Footprint has developed fiber-based plastic alternatives for Philips, Bose, Target, and Foxconn.
 Sweetgreen has switched to bowls designed by Footprint.

 Sports

 Food service items for the Super Bowl LIV were supplied by Footprint.
 These included more than 100,000 plates, bowls, cups, hot dog boards, and straws.
 Coolers designed by Footprint used in the Super Bowl LIV were biodegradable.

 In July 2021, Footprint and the Phoenix Suns announced a naming rights partnership for Footprint Center.
 As part of the partnership, Footprint Center will eliminate single-use plastic from the arena.
 The deal ended in February 2025, but the company would remain a partner of the Suns, Mercury, and arena.
+In the meantime, it would temporarily be called PHX arena.